riad-azz/tiktok-saver/README.md

 - RATELIMIT_REDIS_URL : you can set the URL of your redis here and there is no need to change it because its set up correctly with the `docker-compose.yml`, unless you want to change the password then change it in both the `.env` and in `docker-compose.yml`.

+Check out [Flask Limiter Docs](https://flask-limiter.readthedocs.io/en/stable/) to learn more.

 ### Cross Origin Resource Sharing (CORS)

-[Flask Cors](https://flask-cors.readthedocs.io/en/latest/) is used for Cross Origin Resource Sharing (CORS), you can customize it to your liking in `backend/app/extensions/cors.py` as for the main settings in `.env`:
+Flask Cors is used for Cross Origin Resource Sharing (CORS), you can customize it to your liking in `backend/app/extensions/cors.py` as for the main settings in `.env`:

 - CORS_DOMAINS : you can set all the domains that you would like to allow access to the backend API and separate them with a space, if you would like the API to be accessible from anywhere just set it to `"*"`.

+Check out [Flask Cors Docs](https://flask-cors.readthedocs.io/en/latest/) to learn more.

 ## Next.js - Frontend